Computational modelling of calcium signalling in heart growth

 Collaborators: Edmund Crampin (BME, Math and Stats), Eric Hanssen (Bio21 Institute) David Collins (BME), Llewelyn Roderick (KU Leuven), Christian Soeller (University of Exeter) Julie McMullen (Baker Institute)

 Primary Contact: Vijay Rajagopal, Edmund Crampin (email@example.com)

-Keywords: biomechanics; fluid structure interactions; heart; numerical modelling; systems biology
+Keywords: cardiovascular disease; cell development; heart; numerical modelling; systems biology

 Disciplines: Biomedical Engineering,Chemical & Biomolecular Engineering,Computing and Information Systems

 Domains: Convergence of engineering and IT with the life sciences